 Below is a sample two-week itinerary.
 While the longer durations offer a more comprehensive experience, a one-week itinerary is available and will still deliver a dynamic African adventure!

-If you'd like a touch of extravagance, there is an option to upgrade to a Deluxe safari tent with plush furnishings, a large open-plan bathroom with a tub and separate shower, a bar fridge, a coffee/ tea station, and covered outdoor seating.
-This project is the perfect opportunity to make a positive impact while indulging in some extra comforts!
+For a touch of luxury, upgrade to stay in one of the stunning Deluxe safari tents with plush furnishings, a large open-plan bathroom with a tub and separate shower, a bar fridge, tea and coffee station, and a covered outdoor seating area, offering the perfect opportunity to make a positive impact while indulging in some extra comforts!

-During the project, the lodge staff will provide three appetising meals a day and the opportunity to relish in Bush braais (barbecues) and wilderness or fireside gatherings, savouring local delicacies like potjiekos.
-The dining hall and deck overlooking the watering hole offers a stunning backdrop making mealtimes even more magical.
-Soft drinks and alcoholic beverages are not included but are available to purchase from the bar in the main building.
-Additionally, you can choose to budget for a treat or two and explore some nearby restaurants, such as the Leydsdorp Hotel, Kalima Game Reserve, and Meranti Restaurant.
+The lodge staff will provide three appetising meals a day and the opportunity to relish in Bush braais (barbecues) and wilderness or fireside gatherings, savouring delicacies like potjiekos.
+The dining hall and deck overlooking the watering hole offer a stunning backdrop, making mealtimes even more magical.
+Soft and alcoholic beverages are not included but are available to purchase.
+Additionally, you can choose to budget for a treat or two, exploring some nearby restaurants, such as the Leydsdorp Hotel, Kalima Game Reserve, and Meranti Restaurant.

-As this project is based at a wildlife sanctuary, there are animals here year-round.
-The weather may play a part in choosing when you decide to volunteer, as you can see there are pros and cons to each season:
+As this project is based on a game reserve, there are animals here year-round.
+The weather may play a part in choosing when you decide to volunteer, and the different seasons are explained below:

-In Early September to November, also known as 'baby season,' the region can experience heavy rainfall but also welcomes new life.
-Sadly, this is also when animals are orphaned or abandoned and may arrive at the sanctuary.
-Vegetation is denser during this time, making wildlife harder to spot.
+Early September to November: Also known as 'baby season,' the region can experience occasional heavy rainfall but also welcomes new life.
+This is also when animals are orphaned or abandoned and may arrive at the reserve.
+Vegetation is denser during this time, making certain wildlife more challenging to spot.

-From Early December to Late February, the region experiences the hottest period of the year, with average temperatures reaching highs of around 33°C (91°F) and lows of roughly 19°C (66°F).
-This is also the wettest time of year, although mostly with quick thunderstorms.
+Early December to Late February: The region experiences the hottest period of the year, with average temperatures reaching highs of around 33°C (91°F) and lows of roughly 19°C (66°F).
+This is also the wettest time of year, although mostly with short afternoon thunderstorms.

-Early March to Late May is perhaps the most comfortable time of year to volunteer, with daytime temperatures averaging around 29°C (84°F) before dropping to roughly 13°C (55°F) in the evening.
-There is minimal rain during this period.
+Early March to Late May: Perhaps the most comfortable time of year to volunteer, with daytime temperatures averaging around 29°C (84°F) before dropping to roughly 13°C (55°F) in the evening, with minimal rainfall.

-From Early June to Late August, winter usually sees daytime temperatures ranging between 26-28°C (78-82°F) and lows of around 11°C (52°F).
-This is the driest time of year to volunteer, it's great for wildlife viewing and heading out on additional excursions!
+Early June to Late August: This is winter in South Africa, and daytime temperatures usually range between 26-28°C (78-82°F) with lows of around 11°C (52°F).
+This is the driest time of year to volunteer; it's great for wildlife viewing and going out on additional excursions!

 You will need to arrive at Hoedspruit on your project start date in the afternoon, where you will be met by a member of the team and transferred to the project site.
 The easiest way to reach Hoedspruit is by air, and there are daily flights via Johannesburg or Cape Town to Hoedspruit Airport (HDS).
 The transfer from the airport to the project site takes approximately 40 minutes.
 Complimentary pick-up and drop-off services are available exclusively on Mondays.
 Any other day of the week will require special arrangements and incur an additional fee.